Dualsense Controller - One-minute review

 The PS5 DualSense controller is $69.99/£59.99/ AU$109.95, but as you’d expect, every PS5 comes with a controller in the box.
 If, however, you want to indulge in some local co-op (or need to buy a replacement) you can always nab yourself an extra DualSense.

-While the PS5 is currently completely out of stock worldwide, thankfully the DualSense seems to be largely available in both the US, UK and Australia.
+While the PS5 has seen stock issues worldwide since launch — which appear to be easing up in recent times — thankfully the DualSense seems to be largely available in both the US, UK, and Australia.

 - Comfiest PlayStation controller yet